Q: Who is eligible to live in Southwestern's student residences?

 Q: Are laundry facilities available?

-A: Brand new, energy efficient washer and dryer units are provided in each unit.
+A: Energy efficient washer and dryer units are provided in each unit.

 Q: How do I receive mail and packages?

 A: Centralized, locked mailboxes will be provided for each unit in the lobby area of the community for USPS mail.
 Locked boxes are provided for USPS packages and a USPS outgoing mail box is also conveniently located in the lobby.
 Packages received from other carriers such as FedEx, UPS, DHL, etc. will be available for pick-up in the office during business hours.

 A: No smoking is permitted either on the premises or in individual units.
 Designated smoking areas are provided in campus outdoor areas.

 Q: What are the sustainable design features of the community?

 Southwestern's on-campus student housing complex is LEED® certified to the Platinum level.
 The LEED (Leadership in Energy and Environmental Design™) green building program is the nationally accepted benchmark for the design, construction and operation of green buildings.